Like Germany and the UK, Sweden has an established history in electronic music.

 S.P.O.C.K Never Trust A Klingon (1992)

-In parallel with PAGE, Eddie Bengtsson joined vocalist Alexander Hofman and fellow Trekkie Finn Albertsson to perform some ‘Star Trek’ themed songs at the latter’s birthday party.
+In parallel with PAGE, Eddie Bengtsson joined vocalist Alexander Hofman to write and perform some ‘Star Trek’ themed songs for a friend’s Trekkie themed birthday party. .
 Originally called MR SPOCK, the band name was changed to an acronym for ‘Star Pilot On Channel K’ after threats of legal action from Paramount Studios.
 ‘Never Trust A Klingon’ is still their crowning moment, a genius combination of deadpan vocals, bubbling synthpop and samples from Captain James T Kirk.

 Available on the album ‘Five Year Mission’ via Energy Rekords